FragnetNetwork/docs/docs/games/dayz/increase-item-spawns.md

 Go back to our game panel and restart your server.
 Success!
 You just changed the amount of spawns on your server for the shovel!
 You should be good to go.

+> If you want a bit easier way to edit **types.xml** file, you can upload to here: https://dzsa.tools/ and adjust the rates to your preferences.
+Afterwards, you can reupload it back to the same directory.

-If there would be any questions, we are happy to help you out on our official discord channel!
+If there would be any questions, we are happy to help you out on our official Discord channel!